 Sidney Butler

-Sidney Butler is a writer from Houston, TX.
-A graduate from Tisch School of the Arts, her work has been awarded by the Sundance Ignite Fellowship and the Disney Writing Fellowship.
-As a writer she is drawn to write and tell stories about Black women in crises and their journey to find themselves.
-Over the last few years in Los Angeles, she has worked in multiple television writers' rooms including: Station 19, A Black Lady Sketch Show and Grown-ish before she was staffed on the Lee Daniels’ drama show, Our Kind of People.
-Most recently, she wrote the scripted YA-mystery podcast, Academy, for Wondery and Amazon.
-When she’s not writing, she enjoys binging reality television and trying to find the recipe for the best chocolate chip cookie.
+Sidney Butler is a writer and filmmaker from Houston, TX.
+A graduate from NYU’s Tisch School of the Arts, her work has been awarded by the Sundance Ignite Fellowship and the Disney Writing Fellowship.
+Over the last few years in Los Angeles, she has worked in multiple television writers' rooms including: Station 19, A Black Lady Sketch Show and Grown-ish before she was staffed on the Lee Daniels’ drama, Our Kind of People.
+Her scripted YA podcast, “Academy,” for Wondery and Amazon went #1 on the Apple fiction charts and later went on to win a 2025 AMBIE for Best Scriptwriting.
+Most recently, she was a writer for the HBO comedy, I LOVE LA.
+When she’s not writing, she enjoys binging the trashiest reality television (shout out Big Brother!) and trying to find the best Thai food in Los Angeles (Jitlada!)

-As a writer, I’m constantly drawn to write and tell stories about characters who are in crises and their journey to accepting themselves.
-I love when ordinary stories are heightened through witty dialogue and quirky characters.
-I want to amplify the voices of young Black girls and make them feel seen in the coming-of-age genre.
+As a writer, I’m drawn to tell comedic stories about women in crisis.
+The ones who are flawed, messy and trying to figure themselves out.
+I love when ordinary life is heightened through witty dialogue and quirky characters.
+I also want to amplify the voices of young Black girls and make them feel seen in the coming-of-age genre.

 APPEARANCES